-- 8.13 As is shown in the table above, the proposal results in an internal layout that meets a straightforward appraisal against the Council's adopted space standards except for combined living/dining room.
+8.13 As is shown in the table above, the proposal results in an internal layout that meets a straightforward appraisal against the Council's adopted space standards except for combined living/dining room.
 However the HMO SPD, at para 2.6, advises that more detailed guidance, beyond these headline requirements should be referred to within the Councils standards for Houses in Multiple Occupation Guidance (September 2018).
 This more detailed guidance applies lower minimum requirements (of 22.5m2) for combined living accommodation in circumstances where all bedrooms are at least 10m2 and the accommodation is otherwise acceptable as communal space.
-On the basis of the information supplied with the application this detailed guidance is considered applicable and the resulting layout is considered to result in a satisfactory standard of living environment submitted proposed floor plans show a sufficient amount of space within the communal kitchen/dining area to accommodate communal dining/lounge space. - 8.14 All habitable rooms have good access to natural light and in addition, a rear garden also provides external amenity space for the residents. - 8.15 All the 7 bedrooms would have ensuite facilities, with an additional shared WC on the ground floor providing acceptable sanitary facilities for occupants and visitors.
-The accommodation therefore would provide a suitable overall arrangement of sanitary facilities. - 8.16 Impact on neighbouring living conditions - 8.17 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property as a dwellinghouse in Class C3, would be unlikely to be significantly different from the occupation of the occupation of the property by up to 7 unrelated persons as an HMO. - 8.18 The HMO SPD is supported by an assessment of the need for, and supply of, shared housing in Portsmouth and of the impacts of high concentrations of HMOs on local communities.
+On the basis of the information supplied with the application this detailed guidance is considered applicable and the resulting layout is considered to result in a satisfactory standard of living environment - submitted proposed floor plans show a sufficient amount of space within the communal kitchen/dining area to accommodate communal dining/lounge space

+All habitable rooms have good access to natural light and in addition, a rear garden also provides external amenity space for the residents.

+6 of the 7 bedrooms would have ensuite facilities, and an additional shared WC would be present at ground floor level and a shared Shower Room at first floor level providing acceptable sanitary facilities for occupants and visitors.
+The accommodation therefore would provide a suitable overall arrangement of sanitary facilities.

+8.14 Impact on neighbouring living conditions

+- 8.15 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property as a dwellinghouse in Class C3, would be unlikely to be significantly different from the occupation of the occupation of the property by up to 7 unrelated persons as an HMO. - 8.16 The HMO SPD is supported by an assessment of the need for, and supply of, shared housing in Portsmouth and of the impacts of high concentrations of HMOs on local communities.
 Paragraphs 9.1-9.10 discuss the negative impacts of HMO concentrations on local communities and points to the cumulative environmental effects of HMO concentrations.
 However, given that there is not an over-concentration of HMOs within the surrounding area, it is considered that the impact of one HMO would not be significantly harmful, nor would the increase in 1 occupant when considered against the fallback position.
 The principle of an HMO use at this dwellinghouse has already been established as acceptable.

-8.19 Having regard to this material consideration, it is considered there would not be a significant impact on residential amenity from the proposal.
+8.17 Having regard to this material consideration, it is considered there would not be a significant impact on residential amenity from the proposal.

-8.20 Highways/Parking
+8.18 Highways/Parking